casbin/SummerOfCode2021/README.md

 # Google Summer Of Code 2021 for Casbin

-Note: the organization application for GSoC 2021 is not started yet.
-This page only tracks for potential ideas of Casbin for GSoC 2021.
-We will apply for it but it does NOT mean that Casbin will definitely be selected as a participating organization for GSoC 2021.
+Note: This page tracks the ideas from Casbin community for GSoC 2021.
+Casbin has finished the organization application for GSoC 2021 but it does NOT mean that Casbin will definitely be selected by Google as a participating organization for GSoC 2021.

 Moreover, there are some significant changes like the smaller project size in GSoC 2021, see details at GSoC official site: https://opensource.googleblog.com/2020/10/google-summer-of-code-2021-is-bringing.html